Lean 4.16.0 (2025-02-03)

 #6378 adds an explanation to the error message when

-are applied to a term whose type is not an inductive type.
-ForProp
+casesandinductionare applied to a term whose type is not an inductive type.
+ForProp, these tactics now suggest theby_casestactic.
+Example:

 tactic 'cases' failed, major premise type is not an inductive type Prop